View Document Text

 Corporations or Business Entities, and Pension Plans

-Generally, ODIJ’s Advisory Fee is paid monthly in arrears but ODIJ reserves the right to change
+Generally, ODIJ’s Advisory Fee is paid monthly in arrears, but ODIJ reserves the right to change

 the periodicity of payment from a monthly basis to a quarterly, semi-annual, or annual basis.

-Any portion of the Advisory Fee that is allocable to a “Held-Away Account” (defined under the
+Any portion of the Advisory Fee that is allocable to a “Held-Away Account” (defined under

-heading Services Provided to Custodian-Linked and Held-Away Accounts) or a 529 Account is paid
+Item 4.B. under the heading Services Provided to Custodian-Linked and Held-Away Accounts) or a

-on a quarterly basis in arrears.
-ODIJ shall notify a client in writing of any change to the
+529 Account is paid on a quarterly basis in arrears.
+ODIJ shall notify a client in writing of any

-always paid monthly in arrears.
+Advisory Fee is always paid monthly in arrears.

 In general, the Advisory Fee will be deducted directly from the Accounts on a pro rata basis,